curityio/openid-client-ios-appauth-dcr/README.md

 ## User Experience

-When the user first runs the app they are prompted to register, which requires authentication.\
+When the user first runs the app there is a prompt to register, which requires authentication.\
 This gets an access token with the DCR scope, after which registration request is sent.

 ![images](/images/registration-view.png)